dmcelfresh/dmcelfresh.github.io/_posts/2025-04-22-princeton.md

 category: blog
 ---

-I am honorted to announce that I have recently committed to attend Princeton University as an incoming PhD student in their Molecular Biology program.
+I am honored to announce that I have recently committed to attend Princeton University as an incoming PhD student in their Molecular Biology program.
 While I have enjoyed my time at Yale, I am ready to see what the future holds.